 - Sad the end of the receiver, a funnel is provided.

-- The teaching of the work it completes an electric circuit coming to the movement of a pen to mark on a clock-driven revolving drum which carries a record sheet.
+- The teaching of the work completes an electric circuit coming to the movement of a pen to mark on a clock-driven revolving drum that carries a record sheet.

 Disadvantages of the Tipping or tilting bucket type rain gauges: